Jack Jebb: Club career

 Dubbed the "new Jack Wilshere" and described as a "technically-gifted central midfielder", Jebb signed his first professional contract with Arsenal in September 2012.
 Having played regularly for Arsenal's Under-18s, Jebb joined League Two club Stevenage on a one-month loan on 16 October 2014.
 He made his league debut for Stevenage two days later against Accrington Stanley, coming on as a 56th-minute substitute for Dean Parrett.

 Jebb rejoined Stevenage on loan until the end of the 2014–15 season on 26 March 2015.
 He joined the club on a one-year deal on 1 September 2015.
 He was released by Stevenage at the end of the 2015–16 season.

 Jebb joined League Two Newport County on 8 November 2016 on a short-term contract and made his debut the same day in the starting line-up for the EFL Trophy match against AFC Wimbledon.
 Newport won the game 2–0.
 He was released by Newport on 9 January 2017.

 After leaving Newport, Jebb signed for National League side Sutton United.
 On 11 February 2017, Jebb made his first appearance for Sutton in a 3–0 away defeat to Solihull Moors, coming on as a 56th-minute substitute for Dan Spence.
 He made his full club debut three days later on 14 February in a 2–1 away defeat to Guiseley.
 On 5 April, Jebb came on as a 71st-minute substitute to score his first goal for Sutton in a 3–2 loss to Tranmere Rovers.

 On 8 June 2022, Jebb joined newly promoted National League side Dorking Wanderers following his departure from Dartford.

 On 4 March 2023, Jebb joined National League South side Havant & Waterlooville on loan till end of the season.
+He returned to the club on loan in September 2023.

+On 3 May 2024, it was announced that Jebb would leave the club at the end of his contract in June.

+On 4 May 2024, Jebb was announced to be joining Isthmian League Premier club Folkestone Invicta.